grow/grow/content/docs/collections.md

 Specifies which template should be used to render content in this collection.
 If `view` is specified, `path` is a required field.

+[sourcecode:yaml]
 # Documents in this collection will use the following template.
 view: /views/pages.html
+[/sourcecode]

 ### localization